Alexander Kuklev, JetBrains Research

 Γ ⊢ (x : §X ↦ y) : ⅋(x : §X) Y

-We conjecture that the following three rules are admissible:
+Following https://arxiv.org/abs/1804.00427, we conjecture that the following three rules are compatible with our theory without compromising computational properties:

 Closed-form inhabitants of equatable types are formally subcountable: